inactionnn/product_analytics/README.md

 ## About Me

 I am an aspiring Product Analyst with strong skills in Python, SQL, and data visualization.
 This repository showcases my journey in mastering product analytics through hands-on projects.
-I am passionate about turning raw data into actionable business insights and continuously improving my analytical toolkit.

 ## Repository Purpose